ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 sidebar_label: Create User Wallet
 ---

-To create a user wallet in a Brand Token Economy, the following contracts are deployed
+To create a user wallet in a Token Economy, the following contracts are deployed

 | Contract | Description |
 | --- | --- |